daviddenton/protokruft/README.md

     protokruft {
         packageNames = ["com.mygreatpackage"] // "*" by default
-        messagesClassFile = "customMessage" // "messageDsl" by default servicesClassFile = "customService" // "serviceDsl" by default }
+        messageClassFile = "customMessage" // "messageDsl" by default messageDslPrefix = "customPrefix" // "new" by default serviceClassFile = "customService" // "serviceDsl" by default serviceDslSuffix = "CustomSuffix" // "" by default
+    }

     // allows you to just run generateProtoDsl